Motion to Lift Detainer: Frequently Asked Questions about Probation Detainers in Philadelphia, PA

 6) Should I pay my bail if I have a detainer?

 If you have a detainer, you should not pay your bail.
 If you pay your bail, you will not receive any time credit for the time spent in custody on the new case.
 You will receive time credit only for the probation case, meaning that if you are ultimately convicted of the new case and sentenced to a period of incarceration, you will not receive any credit for the time which you spent in custody prior to sentencing.
+If you pay your bail and you have a detainer or warrant from a different jurisdiction, you would typically be transferred to the other jurisdiction, which could make it more difficult to resolve the new case as there are often transportation issues.

 Our Philadelphia Detainer Lawyers Can Help